Every LA Dispensary That Made the News in 2025 Had Cameras. Not One Camera Stopped a Theft.

 Erba in Santa Monica got hit twice.
 In March 2025, a security guard shot and killed a suspect during an attempted robbery.
 In May, a different crew targeted the same location.
 A fatal shooting during the first attempt didn't deter the second.
 That tells you how organized and motivated these operations are.

-Why Dispensary Robbery Prevention in LA Requires More Than Cameras
+Why Dispensary Robbery Prevention Requires More Than Cameras

 This isn't an anti-camera argument.
 Cameras are a DCC requirement under § 15044 and they serve real purposes.
 You get evidence for a police report.
 Insurance claims need footage.
 DCC inspectors want to review recordings during audits.
 All of that matters.